 - unhappy customers.

 So getting the balance right is vital.
-Inventory optimisation done well, will:
+Inventory optimization done well, will:

 - free up cash and reduce investment in working capital

 - improve customer relations.